sejyoti/sejyoti/README.md

 # Sejyoti Chakraborty

 ## Product Manager
-Total 3 years of experience in developing web product and data analysis within a B2B SaaS healthcare platform.As a Product Manager at Boltzmann.co, I have been involved in developing product from concept to launch with leveraging cutting-edge AI technologies.
+3 years experience in data analysis where I work for research informatics in health/pharma/life science within a B2B SaaS healthcare platform.As a Product Manager at Boltzmann.co, I have been involved in developing product from concept to launch with leveraging cutting-edge AI technologies.
 Here are four key products so far :

 Product 1: BoltChem
 Small molecule design using Generative AI.